 Interests: Signal Transduction, Lasers, Biological regulation, Photobiomodulation.

 Prof. Annemariè Avenant-Oldewage is Professor of Zoology at the University of Johannesburg.
-Her research group use fish parasites as sentinels for environmental degradation and describe the morphology and ecology of fish parasites.
-Prof. Avenant-Oldewage and her research group are currently focusing on Diplozoidae, Nematoda, Copepoda and Branchiura.
+Her research group uses fish parasites as sentinels for environmental degradation and describes the morphology (including genetic characterisation), ecology and pathology of these fish parasites.
+They are currently focusing on Diplozoidae, Gyrodactylidae, Nematoda, Copepoda and Branchiura.

 Dr. Eric B. Bauman is an award-winning educational designer and author, and proven researcher who promotes the integration of innovative educational technology for clinical teaching and learning within the health sciences.
 He is best known for his analysis and synthesis of contemporary pedagogy that supports the integration of innovative technology such simulation, VR/AR/XR, game-based teaching and learning across the health sciences.
 Dr. Bauman's portfolio has been widely published and disseminated through peer reviewed journals, textbooks and conference proceedings.
 He has presented and/or facilitated well over 100 venues, including the White House and National Academies of Science.